HEXcube/Art/README.md

 # Art
-Artworks and previews for my projects
+Artworks and previews for my projects, blogs and articles

 ### LICENSE
 Except where otherwise noted, all original content here are released under